shanehaynes/OutdoorBlog/_posts/2025-09-18-Anchor-Angles.md

   <div class="image-annotation"></div>
 </div>

 This anchor has a wide interior angle of 150 degrees.
-Given an 8kn load at the equalized masterpoint, we can deduce that each anchor piece is experiencing **15.45kn of force**.
+Given an 8kN load at the equalized masterpoint, we can deduce that each anchor piece is experiencing **15.45kN of force**.

 $T_1 = \frac{8sin(75\degree)}{sin(150\degree)} = 15.45$

 Since $T_1 = T_2$ (this is true because the masterpoint is equalized), $T_2$ also equals 15.45.

-**At a 150 degree angle, each anchor piece will experience 15.45kn.** This is more force than a typical cam, nut, hex, sling, and other standard climbing gear can withstand.
+**At a 150 degree angle, each anchor piece will experience 15.45kN.** This is more force than a typical cam, nut, hex, and other standard climbing gear can withstand.
 An anchor built at such a wide angle can experience anchor failure from the magnification of force.

 #### Angles to Forces Table